whgiles/program_evaluation/7_assignment/README.md

 argue that the 2SLS has more authenticity than the naive model.
 An individuals Health Behavior is correlated with their living environment and their health status.
-Since Health Behavior is unobserved, this leaves endogeneity on the model.
+Since Health Behavior is unobserved, this leaves endogeneity in the model.
 The variable `WaitingTime` is a good instrument because is passed the three assumptions mentions above.
 Intuitively, we can expect that `WaitingTime` is randomly assigned to people, so it cannot be correlated with behavior.
 Therefore, I would